Media statement: 17th Nelson Mandela Annual Lecture Speaker Announcement

 From: Nelson Mandela Foundation

-JOHANNESBURG: The 17th Nelson Mandela Annual Lecture will be delivered at the University of Johannesburg on Saturday 23 November 2019 by Chief Justice Mogoeng Mogoeng.
+JOHANNESBURG: The 17th Nelson Mandela Annual Lecture will be delivered at the University of Johannesburg on Saturday 23 November 2019 by South Africa's Chief Justice Mogoeng Mogoeng.

 Chief Justice Mogoeng is ideally positioned to speak to this theme.
 As head of South Africa’s judiciary since 2011, he has guided it courageously through the dangerous era of state capture and has insisted throughout that the Constitution be turned into a lived reality for all who live in the country.